-The effective change the Load Shaping True-up has on Load Following customer TOCAs will be calculated as the 1) aggregate sum of the Load Shaping True-up billing determinants expressed in MWh, 2) divided by the RHWM Tier 1 System Capability expressed in MWh, and 3) multiplied by 100.
-A negative result means the TOCAs for Load Following customers are effectively increased by the result and is offset by an equivalent decrease in the TOCA attributed to Unused RHWM.
-A positive result means the TOCAs for Load Following customers are effectively decreased by the result and is offset by an equivalent increase in the TOCA attributed to Unused RHWM.
+2.8.2.2 Treatment of Other Revenue Credit Line Items

+As part of the Composite Cost Pool True-Up, some rate revenue credits, such as IP and NR revenue line items, may be subject to true-up as determined in each 7(i) Process.
+When a revenue credit line item is subject to true-up that varies because the actual amount of power sold is different than the forecast amount of power sold, the forecast revenue credit will be adjusted to account for the revenue difference assuming an increased or decreased market power sale – such as a kWh decrease in a NR power sale and an equal kWh increase in a market power sale, or vice versa.
+The revenue difference calculated, using the formula established in each 7(i) Process, which may be positive or negative, will be used to adjust the forecast revenue credit line items to calculate the actual revenue credit line items used in to calculate the Composite Cost Pool Slice True-Up Rate.

+2.8.2.3 Minimum Required Net Revenue Line Items

 The actual expenses and revenue credits allocable to the Composite Cost Pool will include a component for the amount in a Fiscal Year by which BPA’s actual cash requirements exceed the total actual non-cash expenses in the Composite Cost Pool.
 This is called the Minimum Required Net Revenue (MRNR).
 When BPA's actual cash requirements do not exceed the total actual non-cash expenses in the Composite Cost Pool, MRNR will equal zero.
 Any revisions to this MRNR treatment will be proposed by BPA in a 7(i) Process.

-Slice Cost Pool True-Up
+Slice Cost Pool True-Up Charge

-The annual Slice True-Up Adjustment Charge for the Slice Cost Pool will be calculated by 1) subtracting (i) the forecast annual expenses and revenue credits allocated to the Slice Cost Pool for the applicable Fiscal Years of the Rate Period from (ii) the actual expenses and revenue credits that are allocable to the Slice Cost Pool in the applicable Fiscal Year of the Rate Period and 2) multiplying the difference from 1) above by each customer’s Slice Percentage pursuant to Exhibit K of the Slice/Block Contract divided by the sum of all Slice Percentages for that Fiscal Year pursuant to Exhibit K of the Slice/Block Contract.
+The annual Slice True-Up Adjustment Charge for the Slice Cost Pool will be calculated by 1) subtracting (i) the forecast annual expenses and revenue credits allocated to the Slice Cost Pool for the applicable Fiscal Years of the Rate Period from (ii) the actual expenses and revenue credits that are allocable to the Slice Cost Pool in the applicable Fiscal Year of the Rate Period and 2) multiplying the difference from 1 above by each customer’s Slice Percentage pursuant to Exhibit K of the Slice Contract divided by the sum of all Slice Percentages for that Fiscal Year pursuant to Exhibit K of the Slice Contract.
 The dollar amount calculated, which may be positive or negative, constitutes the Slice True-Up Adjustment Charge for the Slice Cost Pool.

 Treatment of New Costs and New Credits, and Costs and Revenues Not Subject to Slice True-Up